Our verdict

 Disclaimer: We take the durometer measurement 5 times to ensure accuracy.

-Straight out of the box, players observe that the Nike KD 15 feels a bit softer than the KD 14 and that it needs very little to no break-in time.
+Straight out of the box, we observe that the Nike KD 15 feels a bit softer than the KD 14 and that it needs very little to no break-in time.

 nike-kd-15-no-break-in-needed.JPG

 The 15's upper generally feels minimal and is able to conform well to the shape of the foot.
-Because of this, comfort and a good deal of breathability are ensured.
+Because of this, comfort is ensured.

-However, as you can see, the smoke is only coming through the tongue area of the shoe.
-There is not much ventilation happening in the toebox.
+However, as you can see, the smoke is only coming through the tongue area.
+There is not much ventilation in the toebox.

 Underfoot comfort is a priority for the Nike KD 15

-Compared to the Nike KD 14, players feel that the 15 has more cushioning, so impact protection is also more pronounced.
-The harshness of aggressive heel strikes and hard landings are mitigated, so pain is not felt by them.
+Compared to the Nike KD 14, we feel that the 15 has more cushioning, so impact protection is also more pronounced.
+The harshness of our aggressive heel strikes and hard landings are mitigated, so we don't feel pain.

 The heel stack of the KD 15 is 26.7 mm, while the forefoot is 20.5 mm.
 This is right at the average of our lab-tested basketball shoes.
 So, there is indeed a good amount of cushioning.